brandonching/CSCI446/DOM Manipulation/assignment-4.md

 See the attached video, as well, for the expected behavior of the assignment.

-You can find the Pokemon API here.
-Links to an external site.
+You can find the Pokemon API here[https://pokeapi.co/].

 Please note: We're not using React with this assignment.
 We're using plain JavaScript and DOM APIs for this assignment.